noeleo/raft/README.md

 * James Butkovic
 * Josh Muhlfelder

 For CS 194: Distributed Systems, in Spring 2013, taught by Joe Hellerstein and Peter Alvaro.
 Thanks to Diego Ongaro from Stanford for being an advisor on the Raft Protocol.
+This is one of the first implementations of Raft in Bud, a Bloom DSL for Ruby.
+There are a few changes made to the protocol for simplicity in programming using Bud, explained in the sections below.

 ## Raft
-This is one of the first implementations of Raft in Bud, a Bloom DSL for Ruby.
-There are a few changes made to the protocol for simplicity in programming using Bud.

 Before starting an instance of Raft, you must specify the group of servers that the system will be running on.
 The format for specifying the server addresses is the array version of a Bloom collection, like:
 `[['127.0.0.1:54321'], ['127.0.0.1:54322'], ['127.0.0.1:54323']]`
 Then, to run the code, something like this should be done: